 But the gist of the plan mirrors how the space station retains its altitude during normal operations.
 Most commonly, a Russian Progress cargo vehicle will either conduct a burn while docked to the station or transfer fuel into the main service module's thrusters to fuel the station's own burn; either way, the station climbs.

 In a controlled deorbit, Progress vehicles would do the same thing but in the reverse direction, lowering the station's lowest altitude.
 Depending on the precise array of spacecraft at hand, the service-module thrusters could also be used.
+In the 2022 transition report, NASA officials wrote that deorbiting the station would require three Progress spacecraft, although it is also analyzing whether Northrop Grumman's Cygnus spacecraft might be able to assist.

 These carefully timed burns would maneuver the station lower at only one point in its orbit, making the re-entry more predictable and allowing managers to target the debris to the vast, sparsely populated southern Pacific Ocean.
 The rest is up to the destructive power of Earth's atmosphere.
 The strategy, unsurprisingly, has its risks.
 If something knocks a burn off schedule, well, there goes the predictability.